Open Sesame (Whodini album)

 Open Sesame is the fourth studio album by American hip hop group Whodini.
-It was released on August 27, 1987 via Jive Records, the final album of new material the group would release on the label before moving to MCA Records.
-Audio production was handled almost entirely by Larry Smith, except for two tracks both produced by Sinister and Whodini.
-The record peaked at #30 on the Billboard 200, at #8 on the Top R&B/Hip-Hop Albums, and was certified gold by the Recording Industry Association of America on January 20, 1988.
+It was released in 1987 via Jive Records, the final album of new material the group would release on the label before moving to MCA Records.
+The album was produced by Larry Smith, except for two tracks produced by Sinister and Whodini.
+The record peaked at No. 30 on the Billboard 200, at No. 8 on the Top R&B/Hip-Hop Albums, and was certified gold by the Recording Industry Association of America on January 20, 1988.

-The album spawned the single "Be Yourself" featuring Millie Jackson, which peaked at #20 on the Hot R&B/Hip-Hop Songs.
+A single, "Be Yourself", featuring Millie Jackson, peaked at No. 20 on the Hot R&B/Hip-Hop Songs.